 Like many sports, golf can be a dangerous game and there are numerous associated hazards.
 Players are expected at all times to be aware of danger to both themselves and others.
-This guidance aims to reduce the risks from these hazards by drawing your attention to the following simple control measures, which promote a safety culture for the benefit of us all.
+This guide aims to reduce the risks from these hazards by drawing your attention to the following simple control measures, which aim to promote a safety culture for the benefit of us all.

 Players at HGC have a personal responsibility to follow this common sense guidance.
 Members should familiarise themselves with further information on Health & Safety on the Club website and on the locker room notice board.

-Never play until those players in front of you are out of range.
+Never play until those in front of you are out of range.

-Never play if you feel other players have encroached too much onto the line of your intended shot.
+Never play if you feel others have encroached too much onto the line of your intended shot.
 Always ensure they move to a safer position before playing.

 Always shout “FORE” to warn others of stray shots heading in their direction.